mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 {{< /collapse >}}

 ## Exercise 2: Modify it as an API
-In this lab, we will modify this Helm chart as an API instance of [FastAPI](https://fastapi.tiangolo.com/).
+In this exercise, we will modify this Helm chart to create an API instance of [FastAPI](https://fastapi.tiangolo.com/).

-### Add an API endpoint
+### Add API endpoints
-Let's add an API endpoint in a ConfigMap with [FastAPI].
-Embedding your FastAPI application code directly into a ConfigMap is unconventional and not typically recommended for production environments, as ConfigMaps are generally used for configuration data rather than application code.
-We do it here to save the complexity of building our own image.
-Please don't do that in your formal environment.
+Let's add API endpoints in a ConfigMap using.
+Embedding your FastAPI application code directly into a ConfigMap is unconventional, as ConfigMaps are meant for configuration data rather than application code.
+We do this here to simplify the process of building our own image.
+Please don't do this in your formal environment.

 {{< collapse openByDefault=true summary="git diff charts/myapi/values.yaml" >}}
 ```yaml